seekheart/coder_directory_api/README.md

 Included in the project is an example setup file: `dev_settings.json`

+### GOOGLE credentials
+In order to use google oauth you will need to register a service account with [google].

 ## Author

 * **Mike Tung** - *Main Developer* - [Github]